distantorigin/miriani-next/README.md

 - **No Modern Scripting**: VIP Mud lacks support for modern scripting languages like Lua, Python, or JavaScript.
 This makes it difficult for players to customize their experience or add new features without diving into the outdated, proprietary scripting language

-MUSHclient, in contrast, is free, open source, actively maintained, and supports Lua scripting out of the box.
+MUSHclient, in contrast, is free, open source, [semi-actively maintained](https://github.com/nickgammon/mushclient/commits), and supports Lua scripting out of the box.
 This makes it a far more future-proof platform for Miriani players.
 Our goal is to bring the same stellar experience from the VIP Mud soundpack to this more sustainable platform.
 While MUSHclient still lacks some modern features, such as built-in TLS, work is ongoing to find solutions to this.
 MUSHclient has a much richer catalog of plugins and features, and doesn't require knowledge of a proprietary, esoteric scripting language to maintain.

 ## AI-Generated Content (AIGC)